rrwick/SRST2-table-from-assemblies/README.md

 For this script, the important parts are the gene cluster name and the allele name, the second and third pieces of the sequence header delimited with `__`.

+Ideally, every allele in your database has a unique name.
+If this is the case, this script's output table will use only the allele names.
+If it is not the case (i.e. there is at least one duplicate allele name in the database), then the output table will use a combination of the allele name and the allele unique ID (the last piece of the sequence header).
+This is the same behaviour as SRST2.

 ### Example output table

 Sample | abcA | abcB